 Please submit all assignments electronically through their respective Dropbox in D2L.
 Assignments may be submitted in Word or PDF format.
 Assignments should have a file name as follows: "Full name and assignment number" (e.g., Jane Smith Assignment 2).
-Assignments are due by 11:59pm on their due date.
-Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.

 LATE ASSIGNMENTS